109 US service members were injured in the Iran missile attack | DW | 10.02.2020

 In the weeks after the attack, Washington admitted that some troops had suffered mild traumatic brain injuries, but the latest figures are significantly higher than previously reported.

-The Pentagon told US news outlets that 76 of those service members had already returned to duty.
+The Pentagon told US news outlets that 76 of those service members had already returned to duty, while the rest are still undergoing treatment.

-Trump's initial downplay of their injuries prompted rebuke from US veterans groups.
+"Our research has been instrumental in the development of various breakthroughs to improve the lives of those individuals who have sustained brain injuries," Pentagon press secretary Alyssa Farah said in a statement.
+"Our efforts must address the total picture - before, during and after any blast exposure or injury.
+This is a snapshot in time and numbers can change.
+We will continue to provide updates as they become available," she said.

 US politicians rejoiced over Soleimani's assassination while Iranians mourned him as a national hero.
 We sum up key events in the days and moments following the attack on Iran's most powerful military general.
 (08.01.2020)